-17 To be sure, felons were not always executed, and regularly reentered society-and thus, resumed militia duty.
+18 To be sure, felons were not always executed, and regularly reentered society-and thus, resumed militia duty.
 "At the common law, few felonies, indeed, were punished with death," James Wilson explained soon after his appointment to the first United States Supreme Court.
 2 THE WORKS OF JAMES WILSON 348 (James DeWitt Andrews ed., 1896).
 For example, larceny-"the felonious and fraudulent taking and carrying away of the personal goods of another," id. at 379-was not a capital offense under the laws of the United States or Pennsylvania, id. at 383.
-The First Congress made larceny punishable by a "fine" and a "public [] whipp[ing], not exceeding thirty-nine stripes."
+The First Congress made larceny punishable by a "fine" and a "public[] whipp[ing], not exceeding thirty-nine stripes."
 1 THE PUBLIC STATUTES AT LARGE OF THE UNITED STATES OF AMERICA 116 (Richard Peters ed., 1845).
 Under Pennsylvania's 1790 law, anyone who shall "feloniously steal, take and carry away any goods or chattels, under the value of twenty shillings" could be "sentenced to undergo a servitude for a term not exceeding one year."
-2 Laws of the Commonwealth of Pennsylvania, From the FOURTEENTH DAY OF OCTOBER, ONE THOUSAND SEVEN HUNDRED, TO THE TWENTIETH DAY OF MARCH, ONE THOUSAND EIGHT HUNDRED AND TEN 532
+2 Laws of the Commonwealth of Pennsylvania, From the FOURTEENTH DAY OF OCTOBER, ONE THOUSAND SEVEN HUNDRED, TO THE TWENTIETH DAY OF MARCH, ONE THOUSAND EIGHT HUNDRED AND TEN 532 (1810).
+Someone convicted of "larceny to the value of twenty shillings and upwards" could be "confined [and] kept to hard labour" for three years.
+Id.

-Additionally, several colonial and founding era laws expressly protected the arms of criminals.
-In 1786 Massachusetts, estate sales were held to recover funds stolen by corrupt tax collectors and sheriffs.
-But it was forbidden to include firearms in the sales: "in no case whatever, any distress shall be made or taken from any person, of his arms or household utensils, necessary for upholding life."
+distress shall be made or taken from any person, of his arms or household utensils, necessary for upholding life."
 1786 Mass.
 Laws 265.
 Under this law, which existed when Samuel Adams proposed his amendment at Massachusetts's ratifying convention, even unvirtuous citizens who were convicted of stealing tax money, imprisoned, and had nearly all their belongings confiscated retained the right to keep arms.

 Laws exempting arms from civil action recoveries existed since at least 1650.
 Connecticut's 1650 law allowed officers, upon "execution of Civill Actions....to breake open the dore of any howse, chest or place" where goods liable to execution were, except that "it shall not bee lawfull for [an] officer to [levy] any mans...armes" or any other implements "which are for the necessary upholding of his life."
-The Public Records of the
+The Public Records of the Colony of Connecticut, Prior to the Union with New Haven Colony, May 1665, at 537 (J. Hammond Trumbull ed., 1850).